Entry requirements

 This means you're required to complete the following:

 - A health declaration form.
 Here, you must demonstrate that you're of good health, good character, and can satisfactorily pass occupational health screening.
-In addition, you'll be required to attend an Occupational Health Assessment with an NHS Trust.
-The University will, taking into account current NMC regulations, make any reasonable adjustments if required.
-Please refer to the HEOPS nursing student standards.
+In addition, you'll be required to attend an Occupational Health Assessment.
+The University will, considering current NMC regulations, make reasonable adjustments if required.
+For further information, please refer to the HEOPS guidance.

 - A self-declaration form about your conduct